 Remember learning that the chemical serotonin can help delay ejaculation?
 Well a certain type of antidepressant called a selective serotonin reuptake inhibitor (SSRI) increases serotonin levels in the brain.
 As a result, SSRIs have the side effect of delaying orgasm.

 Sertraline is an example of an SSRI antidepressant that can be prescribed off-label for PE.
 Sometimes it’s used as needed before sex, but it tends to be more effective when taken daily.
 On a daily routine, it can take 5-10 days to start working and 2-3 weeks to have its complete effect.

 Even though phosphodiesterase-5 (PDE-5) inhibitors are not FDA-approved to treat PE, they are FDA-approved to treat ED.
 If ED turns out to be the source of PE, your healthcare provider will treat the ED first.
 In most cases, this will also take care of the PE.
 If you have PE and ED, a PDE-5 inhibitor like sildenafil may prove useful.

 What type of doctor should I see for premature ejaculation treatment?

 Let’s face it, you’d really rather not talk to a doctor—or anyone else, for that matter—about this.
 Even though this is a common condition, your feelings are valid and understandable.

 That’s why Lemonaid Health’s Premature Ejaculation service allows you to get the medication you need—either sertraline or sildenafil—without seeing a doctor in-person.
-Instead, through a convenient mobile app, our US-based, US-licensed nurse practitioners and doctors are available to provide confidential diagnosis and treatment of PE when appropriate.
+Instead, through our website, our US-based, US-licensed nurse practitioners and doctors are available to provide confidential diagnosis and treatment of PE when appropriate.